abobija/esp-discord/README.md

 ```

+## Description

-C library for making Discord Bot on the ESP32, packaged as ESP-IDF component
+C library for making Discord Bots on the ESP32, packaged as [ESP-IDF](https://github.com/espressif/esp-idf) component.

+## Info

-For now next option needs to be enabled:
+For now, next option needs to be enabled:

 ```
 Component Config